astro/microvm.nix/doc/src/devices.md

 # Device pass-through

 PCI and USB pass-through is supported on some hypervisors.
-Permission setup is automatic for declared `"pci'` devices, but manual for `"usb"` devices.
+Permission setup is automatic for declared `"pci"` devices, but manual for `"usb"` devices.

 ## Example PCI pass-through